microsoft/o365-moodle/blocks/microsoft/README.md

 ## Microsoft block

-This plugin provides easy access to all Microsoft Account and Office365 services for Moodle.
+This plugin provides easy access to all Microsoft Account and Office 365 services for Moodle.

-This is part of the suite of Office365 plugins for Moodle.
+This is part of the suite of Office 365 plugins for Moodle.

 This repository is updated with stable releases.
 To follow active development, see: https://github.com/MSOpenTech/o365-moodle